tech-by-design/docs.techbd.org/src/content/docs/1115-hub/fhir-services/regression-test-results.md

 #### Postman-based API test scripts

-For developers who prefer to use Postman for API testing and debugging, instead of TechBD's [httpYac](https://httpyac.github.io/)-based strategy, you can easily convert [`fhir-service.test.http`](/docs.techbd.org/assurance/1115-waiver/ahc-hrsn/screening/regression-test-prime/fhir-service-prime/results/latest/src/fhir-service.test.http) httpYac file to Postman:
+For developers who prefer to use Postman for API testing and debugging, instead of Tech by Design's [httpYac](https://httpyac.github.io/)-based strategy, you can easily convert [`fhir-service.test.http`](/docs.techbd.org/assurance/1115-waiver/ahc-hrsn/screening/regression-test-prime/fhir-service-prime/results/latest/src/fhir-service.test.http) httpYac file to Postman:

 - Open the `fhir-service.test.http` and familiarize yourself with the structure of the file.
 You will see sections defining HTTP requests, including HTTP methods (GET, POST, etc.), URLs, headers, and body content.
 - Open Postman and create a new collection.